o2r-project/api/docs/evaluation/load_test.md

 Load testing basics
 -------------------

-TODO: what is load testing? (how is not ) add some links/literature here
+TODO: what is load testing? (how is not) add some links/literature here

 Creation scenario
 -----------------

 ### Overview

-From the Author perspective the test simulates three main steps:
+From the Author perspective the test simulates four main steps:

 1. Service authentication